-- Public Health England, Public Health Wales, Scottish Government and the Public Health Agency in Northern Ireland to undertake evidence based actions that promote breastfeeding and support women to breastfeed.
+- Public Health England and the Public Health Agency in Northern Ireland should ensure that all actions implemented to promote, support and protect women to breastfeed are evidence-based.

-- Local authorities in England, Wales and Scotland and Northern Ireland to ensure the preservation of universal midwifery services.
+- The NHS in England, Wales, Scotland and Northern Ireland to ensure the preservation of universal midwifery services.

-- UK Government and the Government in Wales, Scotland and Northern Ireland to commit to adequate resourcing to preserve universal health visiting services.
+- UK Government and the Governments in Wales, Scotland and Northern Ireland to commit to adequate resourcing to preserve universal health visiting services.

-- Governments in each nation to ensure familiarity with breastfeeding is included as part of statutory personal, health and social education in schools.
+- Governments in each nation to ensure evidence based, standardised and consistent breastfeeding education is included as part of statutory personal, health and social education in schools.